lefranz/geneva-dictators/README.md

 * '3C-LLU' : 'Boeing 767 used by Equatorial Guinea government'
 * 'CS-TQX' : 'Boeing 777 used by Equatorial Guinea government'

+### Iran
+* 'EP-AJA' : 'Airbus A340 used by the Iran government'
+* 'EP-AJC' : 'Airbus A320 used by the Iran government'
+* 'EP-AJD' : 'Boeing 707 used by the Iran government'
+* 'EP-AGA' : 'Boeing 737 used by the Iran government'
+* 'EP-AGB' : 'Airbus A321 used by the Iran government'
+* 'EP-TFI' : 'Dassault Falcon 50 used by the Iran government'

 ### Ivory Coast
-* 'TU-VAD' : 'Gulfstream IV used by Ivory Coast government',
+* 'TU-VAD' : 'Gulfstream IV used by Ivory Coast government'
-* 'TU-VAS' : 'A319 VIP used by Ivory Coast government',
+* 'TU-VAS' : 'A319 VIP used by Ivory Coast government'

 ### Jordan
-* 'VQ-BDD' : 'Airbus A318 Elite used by Jordanian government',
+* 'VQ-BDD' : 'Airbus A318 Elite used by Jordanian government'

 ### Kazakhstan

 * 'P4-KAZ' : 'Boeing 737 used by Kazakhstan government'